parcelLab-archive/nanostore/README.md

 # nanostore 👛
+> ⚠️ Deprecated: this module is no longer beeing maintained.
+There are a few better options on the market as: MobX, Zustand...

 A tiny state manager for reactive apps.
 E.g. use with react, preact, yo-yo ...
 - Small in size